startin-blox/sib-core/README.md

 - **template-xyz**: the widgets to be used to display the `xyz` field. template strings in `${}` format in the template content are parsed, you can use it to get `name` and `value` variables.
 - **search-fields**: It is possible to search/filter your list by choosing the fields you want to filter it with.
 To be able to filter my users by `name` for instance, I can set `search-fields="name"`.
 This will display a form with the appropriate inputs to filter the list.
 - **next**: `name` attribute of the `<sib-route>` that should be accessed when a `<sib-display>` element is clicked.
 See the documentation of `<sib-router>` for more details.
+- **template-xyz**: You can choose how a given field will render by defining a template, see  the example above.

 ### sib-form